 Heroes & Villains

 Perhaps the biggest denouncement of heroism Altman ever put to film (and perhaps the most detailed deconstruction of the “hero” on film to that date) is in the anti-Western McCabe & Mrs. Miller.
 After working towards his own self-interests throughout the film, working more like a businessman than a cowboy, John McCabe decides to act the hero and confront the “bad guys” head-on, only to be shot and killed for his efforts.
 Life goes on without him, and besides a bleary-eyed long gaze from the high-on-opium Mrs. Miller in the final shot, there is no suggestion that he had any impact on anybody else in this world.

 Life As We Know It

-An Altman film is distinguished by long, lingering shots of a crowd of people as they all move and talk and jostle for attention from each other: Nashville, one of Altman’s bona fide masterpieces, is distinguished by this arresting mise-en-scène, with scenes overflowing with characters who come and go throughout the plot wheeling and dealing their way through the busy, competitive atmosphere of professional music.
+An Altman film is distinguished by long, lingering shots of a crowd of people as they all move and talk and jostle for attention among each other: Nashville, one of Altman’s bona fide masterpieces, is distinguished by this arresting mise-en-scène, with scenes overflowing with characters who come and go throughout the plot wheeling and dealing their way through the busy, competitive atmosphere of professional music.
 Some may find this cacophonous approach to filmmaking headache-inducing, but I find it fascinating.
 It’s like sitting on the couch at a party and taking in the action, trying to capture bits and pieces of the repartee–some of it witty, some self-conscious or -serving, most of it thinly veiled bullshit–and following the active scene as it unfolds among itself.
-It’s an extreme vision of the nature of watching a film, where Altman takes the perspective of a documentarian, allowing the action to naturally unfold without regard to pace, timing, or even aesthetics.
+It’s an extreme vision of the nature of watching a film, where Altman takes the perspective of a documentary filmmaker, allowing the action to naturally unfold without regard to pace, timing, or even aesthetics.